 Pang Suai (Miss Beautiful) is in her thirties and one of the newer members join the BLES family.

 Katherine contacted her core supporters and told them of Pang Suai’s plight.
-People were deeply touched by the obvious strenth of this elephant, who perservered through the pain of her injury and the funds became to flood in.
+People were deeply touched by the obvious strength of this elephant, who persevered through the pain of her injury and the funds became to flood in.
 Donations were kindly made by, Jan and Dave Tunks, Belinda Ogley, Philip Flanders, Derek and Shirley Baker, and Marylou Hecht.

 Pang Suai’s arrival at BLES in January 2010 was the perfect way to start the new year.
 She was an instant hit with the female elephants, becoming an auntie to our youngest elephant, Star, as well as a firm friend to both Pang Noi and Pang Tong.
-As ex-logging elephants themselves, perhaps they can relate to Pang Suai’s past and are proud to share their futures together.
+As ex-logging elephants themselves, perhaps they related to Pang Suai’s past.
+She is now still close friends with Pang Noi and since the passing of Pang Tong, has become a loving motherly figure to Lom.